 The geology of Britain’s coastline has long been an inspiration for textile work reflecting my early years living by the sea.
-She is fascinated by the rhythms of sea and weather, which over time, creates imperceptible changes to the structure of coast, rocks, stones, and sand.
+I am fascinated by the rhythms of sea and weather, which over time, creates imperceptible changes to the structure of coast, rocks, stones and sand.

-Drawing is an important part of her practice: observing and recording colour, form and surface is crucial to the development of ideas and is a valuable source of inspiration informing the making of objects.
+Drawing is an important part of my practice: observing and recording colour, form and surface is a valuable source of inspiration informing the making of objects.
 Mark making especially, is linked to building surface through stitch and the process of close examination of a subject to record information is a necessary stage in my creative output.

-Natural fibres are used to create works usually in three dimensions, continuing an exploration of form that has endured for many years.
-Works may be made by hand or machine and the challenge of creating a fabric that stiffens and supports itself is always satisfying.
+I like to use mainly natural fibres for creating works usually in three dimensions, continuing an exploration of form that has endured for many years.
+Pieces may be stitched by hand or machine and the challenge of creating a fabric that stiffens and supports itself is always satisfying.